 SECTION 5.
 ADVISORY COMMITTEES.
+S

-Subdivision 1.
-Technical Advisory Committee.
-The following governmental subdivisions or agencies shall be requested to appoint a non-voting advisory Member to the WMO: Dakota County, Ramsey County, Dakota County Soil and Water Conservation District.
+- A. Technical Advisory Committee.
+The following governmental subdivisions or agencies shall be requested to appoint a non-voting advisory Member to the WMO: Member Cities, Dakota County, Ramsey County, Dakota County Soil and Water Conservation District, member cities.
 The advisory Members shall not be required to contribute funds for the operation of the WMO, except as provided in Minn.
-Stat. § 103B.251, but may provide technical services.

-Subdivision 2.
-Citizen Advisory Committee.
+Stat. § 103B.231, but may provide technical services. - B. Citizen Advisory Committee.
 The WMO may establish a citizen advisory committee ("CAC") from the public at large to provide input on Watershed Management Plan revisions and other matters as deemed appropriate.
 The CAC shall be appointed by the WMO considering individuals nominated by each Member.
-The WMO will notify each Member of its intent to establish a CAC, will specify the purpose and duration of the CAC, and will request each Member to nominate candidates to be considered for appointment by the WMO.
-At the time of establishment of a CAC, the WMO will appoint a chair of the CAC, a board member liaison to the CAC, establish a time for submittal of any comments, and specify the support the WMO will provide to the CAC.
+The WMO will notify each Member of its intent to establish a CAC, will specify the purpose and duration of the CAC and, will request each Member to nominate candidates to be considered for appointment by the WMO.
+At the time of establishment of a CAC, the WMO will appoint a chair of the CAC, a board member liaison to the CAC, establish a time for submittal of any comments, and specify the support the WMO will provide to the CAC. - C. Each Member City may appoint a non-voting staff advisory member to the WMO Board.
+The Dakota County Soil and Water Conservation District (SWCD) shall appoint a non-voting staff advisory member to the WMO Board.